bhj/KaraokeEternal/docs/_docs/index.md

 4. In the Preferences panel, tap Media Folders and add folder(s) containing supported media.
 Songs will appear in the library when the scan is complete.

-5. If you are not on the system that will be the Player (handling audio/video) go there now, browse to the server URL and sign in with your admin account.
+5. If you are not on the system that will be the player (handling audio/video) go there now, browse to the server URL and sign in with your admin account.

-6. You should see a notice that no Players are present in the room, so tap the Start Player link.
-(If you don't see a notice it means the browser does not support fullscreen mode; you can still navigate to `/player` manually)
+6. You should see a notice that no players are present in the room, so tap the Start Player link.
+(If you don't see a notice it means the browser does not support fullscreen mode; you can still navigate to `/player` manually for this walkthrough)

-7. Now that a Player is running, use another device (or browser tab) to queue some songs and press play to begin.
-The Player will play as long as there are songs in the queue, and after running out of songs the next one to be queued will start immediately.
+7. Now that a player is running, use another device (or browser tab) to queue some songs and press play to begin.
+The player will play as long as there are songs in the queue, and after running out of songs the next one to be queued will start immediately.

 You are now ready to test your audio setup and start the party!